LIFE Cancer Survivorship & Transition Service

 Professional Training Experiences

-Health professionals interested in gaining direct experience in childhood cancer survivorship are welcome to participate in a variety of training experiences in the LIFE Program.
+Health professionals interested in gaining direct experience in childhood cancer survivorship are welcome to participate in a variety of training experiences in the LIFE Service.

-Clinical rotations of varied duration are available for residents and fellows in:
+Clinical rotations of varied duration are available for residents and fellows from: